pstadler/redirectcheck-service/README.md

 Redirect Check - HTTP status code checker
 =========================================
 Redirect Check is a service to check the HTTP status code behind a URL (200, 301, 302, ...).
-It's driven by [Sinatra](http://www.sinatrarb.com/).
+It's powered by [Sinatra](http://www.sinatrarb.com/).

 License
 -------